DirtBagXon/hypseus-singe/README.md

     hypseus
     singe

-## Configuration
+## Input Configurations

-Configuration of keycodes and joysticks should be made within [hypinput.ini](doc/hypinput.ini)
+Configuration of button keycodes and joysticks should be made within [hypinput.ini](doc/hypinput.ini)

 By default SDL2 Keycodes and the Joystick API configuration options will be used.

+Use the [hypjsch](https://github.com/DirtBagXon/hypjsch) utilities to help with advanced scancode configurations.

+Refer to [keylist.txt](doc/keylist.txt) for **SDL2** keycode values.

 SDL GameController API configuration can now be enabled for supported controllers.